The great love of the hero's life has died,

 - Dan Simon's short story "The River Styx Runs Upstream" takes place in a world with widely available technological resurrection of this type.

 - Khal Drogo gets resurrected as a brain-dead husk in the first book of A Song of Ice and Fire, as part of a revenge ploy by an old priestess whose people he had conquered.
-Shortly thereafter, his wife smothers him to death with a pillow, then burns the priestess alive in Drogo's funeral pyre.
+Making this especially tragic, Daenerys was tricked into sacrificing her unborn child to pay the blood price for this; she thought she was agreeing to sacrifice Drogo's horse.
+Shortly thereafter, she smothers him to death with a pillow, then burns the priestess alive on Drogo's funeral pyre.

 - The Inferi in Harry Potter are comparable to this, as they are indeed reanimated corpses, but lack wills of their own and are mere puppets of the Dark Wizards conjuring them.